In 1992 I went to Manchester to research Coronation Street for a CBC Radio Ideas documentary on British and American soaps.

 He wasn’t likely telling me anything he hadn’t told hundreds of interviewers before, but he made it seem personal.
 Just him and me talking about stuff.
 It wasn’t slick, like a performance piece, just good conversation.
 He talked straightforwardly and was engaged in the discussion, talking and listening.

-He reminded me of my father, as Jack Duckworth always has.
+Mr. Tarmey reminded me of my father, as Jack Duckworth always has.
 “Rough, tough and hard to bluff” as my dad would say about himself.
 That’s what Jack is like, with a lovely soft heart.
 That too is what Bill Tarmey is like.
 And my dad.
-I can think of no higher compliment to any one of them than being compared to each other.
+I can think of no higher compliment to any of the three than being compared to each other.
 Bill, if you are reading this, you and Jack will be greatly missed.
 I hope you have a wonderful retirement.
 Cheers!

 Bill, and Jack, on Amazon